pottekkat/personal-website/content/posts/changing-beliefs/index.md

   let startY;       // Starting Y position to center grid vertically

   // Colors for our circles
-  let greenColor, yellowColor, redColor, hoverColor;
+  let greenColor, yellowColor, redColor;

-  // Legend configuration
-  let legendHeight = 60; // Height for the legend area let legendPadding = 10; // Padding around legend items
+  let greenHoverColor, yellowHoverColor, redHoverColor;

   /**
    * Circle class - Represents a single circle in the grid